Brexit showdown: British lawmakers bid to block PM leaving EU with no deal

 GRAPHIC: Plummeting pound - here

-Writing by Guy Faulconbridge; Additional reporting by Kate Holton and Michael Holden; Editing by Janet Lawrence
+Writing by Guy Faulconbridge; Additional reporting by Kate Holton, Elizabeth Piper and Michael Holden in London; Richard Lough in Paris and Gabriela Baczynska in Brussels; Editing by Janet Lawrence and Peter Graff